knative/serving/config/monitoring/README.md

     * `/config/monitoring/100-common`
     * `/third_party/config/monitoring`
     * `/config/monitoring/200-common`
-    * Either `/config/monitoring/300-prod` or `/config/monitoring/300-dev`, but not both. `300-dev` is a special configuration that enables verbose logging and should only be used for development purposes.
+    * Either `/config/monitoring/300-prod` or `/config/monitoring/300-dev`, but not both. `300-dev` is a
+     special configuration that enables verbose logging and should only be used for development purposes.
+    * `100-istio.yaml` is installed a second time due to a bug in istio 0.6.0, which requires metric and logging changes to be applied a second time to work.